tmuras/moosh/www/commands/index.md

 Lists courses with given short or full name.

-Example 1: List all courses with shor or full name containing phrase 'student'
+Example 1: List all courses with short or full name containing phrase 'student'

     moosh course-list student

-Example 2: List all courses with shor or full name containing phrase 'course' and display only id's of courses.
+Example 2: List all courses with short or full name containing phrase 'course' and display only id's of courses.

     moosh course-list course -i